 Wrangle in those muddy sneakers and rain boots and keep your family’s shoes from overflowing your foyer with a shoe organizer or tray.
 Trays are a perfect solution for wet, muddy, or dirt covered shoes.
 For a natural or rustic look, fill a shoe tray with small river rocks – this will help shoes dry out (no more puddles on your hardwood floor).
 Shoe organizers keep pairs together for easy access.
 Bench/organizer combos provide multi-function with locations to store necessities and those ever roaming shoes.
 Vertical organizers fit the bill for entryways with limited space.

 Handy Saving Hooks and Shelving

 Keep coats in their place with entryway hooks.
 Hooks can organize backpacks, umbrellas, and Fido’s leash.
 Do you have little ones in your home?
-Remember to hang hooks at a kid friendly height for trouble-free reach.
+Remember to hang hooks at a kid-friendly height for trouble-free reach.
 Easy to mount floating shelves serve as an excellent space saving “landing strip”.
-Shelving with labeled bins corral small items (where did the garage door remote go?).
+Shelving with labeled bins corrals small items (where did the garage door remote go?).